Precy loves to read Filipino legends and sharing them through her Hubpages articles. She also writes about the Filipino language.

 Symbolism and Becoming the National Flower

-The sampaguita also symbolizes purity and it isn't uncommon for the flowers to see in wedding arrangements.
-Stories of courtships aren't uncommon being shared to grandchildren from grandparents giving sampaguita flowers to the woman they love symbolizing sincerity and of course love.
+The sampaguita also symbolizes purity and it isn't uncommon for the flowers to be used in wedding arrangements.
+Stories of courtships aren't uncommon being shared to grandchildren from grandparents giving sampaguita flowers to the woman they love symbolizing sincerity, and of course love.

 Uses of Arabian Jasmine Flowers

 Made into leis sometimes with other fragrant flowers such as ylang-ylang

 Used as offering or adornment for saints and religious images

 The plant may have been known for its English name Arabian jasmine, but interestingly, this well-loved evergreen shrub isn't a native of Saudi Arabia but of Bhutan in the eastern Himalayas.
 The common name the plant is known for, Arabian jasmine, was given by a Scottish botanist from the misapprehension that the plant was originally from Arabia.
 With the name jasmine, it means 'Gift from God' and was derived from Persian Yasmin, where Yasmin is a name used in Persian for a flowering plant.

 Growing Arabian Jasmine or Sampaguita

 Arabian jasmine loves to be in a sunny spot and flowers profusely throught the warm weather.